How To Tan Safely continues to be important for many. We are not yet ready to completely give up our “Healthy Glow.”

 - Have you taken other medicines that can cause photosensitivity, such as tetracycline antibiotics

 Your doctor or dermatologist can advise you when it is safe to spend time in the sun after any treatments.

 If you are taking medication, be sure and check the label before you consider tanning.

-Sami’s Take on How To Tan Safely
+Sami’s Take On How To Tan Safely

 We are a strange breed.
 We know that tanning is bad for us, but we find it hard to stay out of the sun.

 Of course, repeated warnings can get to be ineffective.
-What is an attention getter?
+What is an attention-getter?
 That trip to visit your dermatologist.
 That can do it.

-How to tan safely in your future?
+Is how to tan safely in your future?